turingschool/curriculum-site/module1/lessons/js-party.md

 var array = ['one', 'two', 'three']
 ```

 Note that strings in JavaScript require quotation marks (or backticks).
-But you can choose to use single or double quotes - its the wild west over here.
+But you can choose to use single *or* double quotes - it's the wild west over here.

 **What about undefined and null?**
 Well, both mean “nothing”.
 **Null** is like a placeholder where someone proactively decided to specifically declare “nothing”.
 **Undefined** is kind of unintentional.
 Like, it’s nothing because no one got around to declaring or assigning anything yet so it defaults to “nothing”.

 A use case for **null** might be creating a userEmail variable and assigning it to null in case the user does not provide an email.